 First structure your senior UX designer portfolio to showcase these design skills.
 Present three to five projects, your best work and favorites.
 But instead of just showcasing the end results of these projects, like UI screens, also tell the story of the design’s birth.

 Have a mini case study for each project.
 In them, present your design process and talk about the senior skills you used.

-So include your name, basic contact info and big UI images of three to five projects on the front page.
+So include your name, basic contact info and big UI images of three to five projects on your portfolio cover page.
 Make a separate page for each project to show the birth of that design and how you went from A to B.